-Choosing between Magento vs Shopify comes down to one core question: do you need to own your infrastructure, or do you need to get out of the infrastructure business?
+Choosing between Magento vs. Shopify comes down to one core question: do you need to own your infrastructure, or do you need to get out of the infrastructure business?
 Magento (Adobe Commerce) is a self-hosted, open-source eCommerce platform suited to enterprises with complex B2B workflows, large custom catalogs, or multi-store requirements.
 Shopify is a fully hosted SaaS platform and the better choice for the majority of growing businesses – faster setup, predictable costs, and no server management required.
-This guide covers the key differences across pricing, customisation, scalability, SEO, B2B features, and total cost of ownership to help you decide.
+This guide covers the key differences across pricing, customization, scalability, SEO, B2B features, and total cost of ownership to help you decide.

-● Shopify powered 4.8M+ active stores and processed $378B GMV in 2025; Adobe Commerce facilitates approximately $173B annual GMV at approximately 8% global market share.
+- Shopify powered 4.8M+ active stores and processed $378 billion GMV in 2025, while Adobe Commerce facilitates approximately $173 billion annual GMV at approximately 8% global market share.

-● Realistic annual TCO: Magento Open Source $30,000-$80,000+ (hosting + developer + security); Shopify standard plans $5,000-$15,000/year.
+- Realistic annual TCO: Magento Open Source $30,000-$80,000+ (hosting + developer + security), versus Shopify standard plans at $5,000-$15,000/year.

-● In 2025-2026, the dominant migration direction is Adobe Commerce to Shopify Plus – rising TCO, Magento developer scarcity, and Shopify’s expanding enterprise feature set are driving the change.
+- In 2025-2026, the dominant migration direction is Adobe Commerce to Shopify Plus – rising TCO, Magento developer scarcity, and Shopify’s expanding enterprise feature set are driving the change.

 Magento and Shopify consistently emerge as the top contenders for eCommerce businesses.
-The magento vs shopify comparison table below covers the key differences at a glance:
+The magento vs. shopify comparison table below covers the key differences at a glance:

-Monthly costFree OS + $100-500/mo hosting; ~$30K+/yr Adobe$39-$399/mo (Plus ~$2,300/mo)
+| Monthly cost | Free OS + $100-500/mo hosting, ~$30K+/yr Adobe | $39-$399/mo (Plus ~$2,300/mo) |

-Technical skillHigh – dedicated dev team requiredLow – no coding needed
+| Technical skill | High – dedicated dev team required | Low – no coding needed |

-CustomisationUnlimited (full source code access)Moderate (apps + Liquid + Shopify Functions)
+| Customization | Unlimited (full source code access) | Moderate (apps + Liquid + Shopify Functions) |

-SecuritySelf-managed (owner’s responsibility)Managed (PCI DSS L1 included)
+| Security | Self-managed (owner’s responsibility) | Managed (PCI DSS L1 included) |

-B2B featuresNative B2B module (company accounts, RFQ, custom pricing)B2B on Shopify Plus only
+| B2B features | Native B2B module (company accounts, RFQ, custom pricing) | B2B on Shopify Plus only |

-Best forComplex enterprise, B2B, 50K+ SKU catalogsSMBs to fast-growing mid-market
+| Best for | Complex enterprise, B2B, 50K+ SKU catalogs | SMBs to fast-growing mid-market |

 Here are some further key differences between the two platforms:

-● Magento is an open-source solution, giving users full autonomy over their site and offering almost unlimited customization capabilities for larger enterprises with complex requirements.
+- Magento is an open-source solution, giving users full autonomy over their site and offering almost unlimited customization capabilities for larger enterprises with complex requirements.

-● Shopify, on the other hand, has an intuitive interface and pre-designed themes, catering to small and medium-sized businesses and making it easy for merchants to set up their online store.
+- Shopify, on the other hand, has an intuitive interface and pre-designed themes, catering to small and medium-sized businesses and making it easy for merchants to set up their online store.

 What sets Magento apart?

-● Create a truly unique online store that reflects their brand identity
+- Create a truly unique online store that reflects their brand identity

-● Cater to their target audience
+- Cater to their target audience

-● Use popular extensions such as Mageplaza and Magezon
+- Use popular extensions such as Mageplaza and Magezon

-● Access countless design and theme options for experienced users
+- Access countless design and theme options for experienced users

 With Magento, no two stores look alike.

-Shopify’s edge in the eCommerce
+Shopify’s edge in eCommerce

 One of the standout features of Shopify is its compatibility with more than 100 payment gateways, making it accessible to businesses worldwide.
 Shopify waives its 0.5-2% third-party gateway transaction fee entirely for merchants using Shopify Payments, available in 20+ countries including the US, UK, Canada, Australia and most of Europe.
-Shopify Magic (2026) – built-in AI tools for product descriptions, email content and customer analytics – is bundled at no extra cost across all Shopify plans.
+Shopify Magic – built-in AI tools for product descriptions, email content and customer analytics – is bundled at no extra cost across all Shopify plans.
 Overall, Shopify is an ideal choice for an easier and more user-friendly approach to eCommerce.

 Understanding Magento’s pricing model

 It’s worth noting the distinction between Magento Open Source and Adobe Commerce.
-The open-source edition is free; Adobe Commerce (enterprise) starts at approximately $30,000/year, scaling with GMV.
-Adobe Commerce Cloud – Magento’s fully managed cloud hosting option on Adobe infrastructure – removes server management burden at additional cost.
+The open-source edition is free, while Adobe Commerce (enterprise) starts at approximately $30,000/year, scaling with GMV.
+Adobe Commerce Cloud – Magento’s fully managed cloud hosting option on Adobe infrastructure – removes the server management burden at additional cost.
 A typical Magento Open Source store with one in-house developer costs $30,000-$80,000/year: hosting $100-500/mo, developer at $80-200/hr for 10-20 hours/month minimum, and annual security and version upgrades $2,500-$4,000 each.

 If you’ve decided on Magento as your preferred eCommerce platform, it’s important to explore the differences between Magento editions and select the one that aligns with your specific requirements.